-The government of the Philippines is failing to uphold its Responsibility to Protect all Filipinos, including those accused of drug offenses.
+The government of the Philippines is failing to uphold its Responsibility to Protect all Filipinos from crimes against humanity, including those accused of drug offenses.

 National authorities in the Philippines must restore the rule of law and immediately halt widespread extrajudicial killings.
-The government should investigate all vigilante killings and hold perpetrators accountable.
-The government should remove unreasonable conditions imposed on the UN Special Rapporteur on extrajudicial killings and allow her to visit the Philippines.
+The government of the Philippines should also allow access to UN special procedures mandate holders.